ghapereira/transactions/README.md

 ```

 The application restarts automagically when files are changed.
 As explained in the [design decisions](#design-decisions) section, if you keep the default configurations this will reset the data on each restart.
 Refer to the aforementioned section to know how to change this behavior.

+The project uses environment variables.
+On dev mode, the [`.env` file method](https://quarkus.io/guides/config-reference#env-file) is used, and on deploying externally it should rely on [environment variables](https://12factor.net/config).
+A file named `sample.env` is available for testing; to use it, simply rename it to `.env` and Quarkus will load it automatically.
+It is not recommended to leave production values on it, so be careful.

 ### Debug